I’m currently involved in a number of civic efforts.

 When I learned of this terrible news I tried to stop it.
 I could not gin up any interest and Hull House, founded by social justice pioneer and Nobel Peace Prize winner, Jane Addams, went out of business.
 You can still sign the online petition to SAVE HULL HOUSE, though.

-I’m helping to launch a new organization, CForward, dedicated to getting nonprofit leaders, workers and constituents active in political life.
+I helped to launch CForward which is dedicated to getting nonprofit leaders, workers and constituents active in political life.
 It will help elect people to office who will defend America’s nonprofits and pursue what I call a Human Agenda.
 Here’s a 10 minute talk I gave on November 8, 2011 at the University of Illinois at Chicago’s Great Cities Institute forum on the Future of Nonprofits – calling on our colleagues to get political!

 Download the text of the remarks as PDF.

 Watch this video on the need for CForward – “There is no profit without nonprofits.”

 I’m always interested in working with citizen activists to fight privatization and to defend the commons.
 Here is my assessment of the looming privatization push in Illinois.
 Watch a brief video explaining what is at stake…

 I organized The Creative America Project in 2004 to inspire and elect artists, cultural workers and creative professionals to run for public office.
 I did training sessions in seven states.
 Read a summary of the speaking gigs I did and the training sessions and what participants said about them.
 I wrote a slim manifesto describing this work which lays out the argument for creativity as a fundamental American value and explains why I think artists and creative professionals would make excellent leaders in public life.
 “America Needs You!” is available as a free download here.
 I am now working on a documentary to extend this work and document ten creatives who have been elected to local office across America.
 Here is a sample with five short profiles of such creative public servants.